aurelia/aurelia/docs/user-docs/app-basics/routing.md

 ### A Simple Example

 As you will see, the direct routing approach requires no configuration.
-We import our component, and then reference it by name inside of the `goto` attribute.
+We import our component and then reference it by name inside of the `goto` attribute.

 {% tabs %}
 {% tab title="my-app.html" %}